David-OConnor/pyflow/README.md

 ipython = { version = "^7.7.0", extras = ["qtconsole"] }
 ```

-To install from a local pathinstead of `pypi`, use syntax like this:
+To install from a local path instead of `pypi`, use syntax like this:
 ```toml
 [tool.pyflow.dependencies]
 # packagename = { path = "path-to-package"}